oalieno/oalieno.github.io/docs/pwn/tools.md

 * nm - list symbols from object files
 * ldd - print shared object dependencies
 * strip - Discard symbols from object files
+* hexedit - view and edit files in hexadecimal or in ASCII
+* readelf - Displays information about ELF files
 * objdump - display information from object files
 * execstack - tool to set, clear, or query executable stack flag of ELF binaries and shared libraries
 * checksec - list binary protection ( comes from pwntools )